ciaran-g/hierarchical-fc-comparison/README.md

 ```

-#### Results
+#### Overall Results

-Overall we can see that sktime is at least on par with fable in terms of the reconciliation methods which was our goal at the start.
+Sktime is at least on par with fable in terms of the reconciliation methods which was our goal at the start.
-There are some minor differences between the methods that use the residual covariance matrix, due to how they are calculated.
+There are some minor differences between the methods that use the residual covariance matrix, due to how they are calculated under the hood.
 Note, results with * indicate there is probably a problem with the empricical residual covariance matrix.
-There is a bug in the top down reconciliation method in fable which has kindly already been reported [here](https://github.com/tidyverts/fable/issues/370) by the folks from Nixtla
+There is a bug in the top down reconciliation method in fable which has kindly already been reported [here](https://github.com/tidyverts/fable/issues/370) by the folks from Nixtla.

-#### Tourism Data Results

 The forecasts are evaluated using RMSE.

+##### Tourism Data

 | Model          | Sktime      | Fable      |